tibordp/terraform-hcloud-dualstack-k8s/README.md

 - deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) so `LoadBalancer` services provision Hetzner load balancers
 - deploys the [Container Storage Interface](https://github.com/hetznercloud/csi-driver) for dynamic provisioning of volumes

-# Some important notes
+## Some important notes

 While this module tries to follow Kuberentes best practices, exercise caution before using it in production, as it is not particularly hardened.

 - As pods get a public IPv6 address, the ports they bind are directly exposed to the public internet.
 If this is not desired, appropriate [Cilium network policy](https://docs.cilium.io/en/v1.10.0-rc1/policy/) or filtered at the edge through Hetzner firewall.
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs) for some workarounds.
+- No cluster autoscaler support as the networking configuration is done in Terraform.
-- Limited day-2 - changing the number of nodes is possible through Terraform only, but other changes to the cluster will likely result in having to recreate the cluster.
+- Limited day-2 operations - changing the number of nodes is possible through Terraform only, but other changes to the cluster will likely result in having to recreate the cluster.

-# Getting Started
+## Getting Started

 Configure the Hetzner Cloud provider according to the [documentation](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs) and provide a [Hetzner Cloud SSH key resource](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs/resources/ssh_key) to access the cluster machines: